National Express: Operations

-National Express operates coach services direct to the terminal for all major UK airports, 24 hours a day, with 1,100 airport services every day, including East Midlands, Gatwick, Heathrow, Luton and Stansted.
 The Airport brand was created in 2003 when the National Express image brand was updated, merging the former Airlink, Flightlink, Jetlink and Speedlink brands.

 Effects of the COVID-19 pandemic

 Following the introduction of guidance from the UK Government on avoiding non-essential travel, services were replaced from 24 March 2020 with a limited network of services for passengers with essential travel needs.
 However, due to declining passenger numbers as a result of the restrictions, all services were suspended from 6 April 2020.
 Services restarted nearly three months later on 1 July, on about a quarter of route mileage and with reduced frequencies.

 As a result of the discovery of a new, more transmissible variant and the implementation of tighter restrictions prohibiting travel in many areas of the country, services were significantly reduced by the end of December 2020.
 On the implementation of a third national lockdown in January 2021, services were again suspended from 11 January.
 Eleven weeks later, limited services again resumed on 29 March.